EugenRascanu/DentalWebSite/README.md

 to book for an appointment and to use the contact-us form.
 The feedback was very useful to determine any bugs that may have been present.
 I also tested the app manually myself on a varietly of browsers.

+## Browsers used for testing:

+ * Google Chrome
+ * Mozilla Firefox
+ * Microsoft Edge

+Manual testing was carried out using the above browsers, and also on mobile devices.
+No bugs or desplay issues could be identified.

 ## Bugs:

 * When booking an appointment and/or using the contact-us form, the user would get this error:
 ![error](https://user-images.githubusercontent.com/90277864/178125421-b3fc5b7d-97c6-4cda-956a-ea563519b827.jpg)

- * Email and contact form were not properly implemented.
+ * Email and contact form were not properly implemented through the email service.
 It has been now fixed.

  ## Local Deployment